ProGamerGov/blended-tiling/README.md

 **Initialization Variables**

 * `tile_size` (int or tuple of int): The size of tiles to use.
 A single integer to use for both the height and width dimensions, or a list / tuple of dimensions with a shape of: `[height, width]`.
+The chosen tile sizes should be less than or equal to the sizes of the full image (`base_size`).
 * `tile_overlap` (int or tuple of int): The amount of overlap to use when creating tiles.
 A single integer to use for both the height and width dimensions, or a list / tuple of dimensions with a shape of: `[height, width]`.
+The chosen overlap percentages should be in the range `0.0` to `0.50` (0% - 50%).
 * `base_size` (int or tuple of int): The size of the NCHW tensor being split into tiles.
 A single integer to use for both the height and width dimensions, or a list / tuple of dimensions with a shape of: `[height, width]`.